tmcg1/FlightAPI/README.md

 **/seats/:id** -> returns seats, getting them by id is not implemented yet because does not have db support.
 Right now 100 seats are generated and whether they are available or not is generated randomly (50:50).
 Since we have plane with 4 seats in a row, the seats by the window are divisible by 4 (i % 4 == 0 || (i - 1) % 4 == 0).
 Suggested seat is the first available seat.
 It is possible to get suggestions by the window seat and select how many seats you want to select.

 Since available seats are generated randomly, it means when selecting filters the available seats change each time - in real world where it comes from db the seats do not change.

+Most challenging part was learning Java and Spring boot since previously I have been coding in Python.